renovatebot/renovate/docs/usage/key-concepts/automerge.md

 <!-- prettier-ignore -->
 !!! tip
-    We strongly recommend you have tests in any project where you are regularly updating dependencies.
+    We strongly recommend you have tests in any project where you're regularly updating dependencies.

 ### Committer restrictions